klimbeta/klimbeta/docs/reference/Scoring/Overview.md

 ### Anchor and Compare

+- To Set a BaselineScore

-Use	the	first significant performance as an	anchor to score other performances.
+- Use	the	first significant performance as an	anchor to score other performances.

-What makes a run significant?
+- What makes a run significant?

 During a BetaBattle, the judges decide which competitor has better Beta.
 A Competitor's BetaScore is relative to their opponent's Beta.